Chelsea boss Thomas Tuchel 'still happy' to be at club despite Roman Abramovich being handed sanctions

-Roman Abramovich's assets have been frozen but Chelsea have been granted special licence to continue playing; "I'm still happy to be here," insists Thomas Tuchel; Emma Hayes admits club must "navigate difficult period" but says war in Ukraine helps to put struggles into perspective
+Thomas Tuchel said: "As long as we have enough shirts and a bus to drive to the games we will be there and will compete hard," after sanctions placed on Roman Abramovich; Emma Hayes admits club must "navigate difficult period" but says war in Ukraine helps to put struggles into perspective

 Thomas Tuchel says he is "still happy" to be Chelsea's head coach but admits he and the team "cannot influence" the situation after the club's owner Roman Abramovich was hit by sanctions from the UK government.